 Gold Inter-Rater Reliability (IRR) Certification.
 This certification is required to be completed online by each teacher/practitioner responsible for scoring child observations and documentation for children birth to age five.
-Individual Inter-Rater Reliability (IRR) must be completed online by December 31, 2014 for teachers who completed their first year in GOLD in 2013-14.
-Teachers must have one year of GOLD experience prior to being eligible for IRR certification.
+Individual Inter-Rater Reliability (IRR) must be completed online by teachers who have complete one year in GOLD.
 IRR certification must be renewed every three years.
 In Nebraska, most teachers/practitioners work with children birth to kindergarten entrance age.
-For certification, these individuals must achieve and maintain inter-rater reliability must be maintained for the following two groups of children:
+For certification, these individuals must achieve and maintain inter-rater reliability for the following two groups of children: